Freedom of information: The Internet Universality framework

-Internet Universality is the concept that "the Internet is much more than infrastructure and applications, it is a network of economic and social interactions and relationships, which has the potential to enable human rights, empower individuals and communities, and facilitate sustainable development.
-The concept is based on four principles stressing the Internet should be Human rights-based, Open, Accessible, and based on Multistakeholder participation.
+Internet Universality is the concept that "the Internet is much more than infrastructure and applications; it is a network of economic and social interactions and relationships, which has the potential to enable human rights, empower individuals and communities, and facilitate sustainable development.
+The concept is based on four principles stressing that the Internet should be Human rights-based, Open, Accessible, and based on Multistakeholder participation.
 These have been abbreviated as the R-O-A-M principles.
 Understanding the Internet in this way helps to draw together different facets of Internet development, concerned with technology and public policy, rights and development."

-Through the concept internet universality UNESCO highlights access to information as a key to assess a better Internet environment.
+Through the concept of internet universality UNESCO highlights access to information as a key to assess a better Internet environment.
 There is special relevance to the Internet of the broader principle of social inclusion.
 This puts forward the role of accessibility in overcoming digital divides, digital inequalities, and exclusions based on skills, literacy, language, gender or disability.
 It also points to the need for sustainable business models for Internet activity, and to trust in the preservation, quality, integrity, security, and authenticity of information and knowledge.
 Accessibility is interlinked to rights and openness.
 Based on the ROAM principles, UNESCO is now developing Internet Universality indicators to help governments and other stakeholders assess their own national Internet environments and to promote the values associated with Internet Universality, such as access to information.